The Shampoo Yogurt Pitfall

 Clairol likely assumed that the general public readily understood yogurt’s purported hair benefits. [ii] If so, this unwarranted assumption reflects inadequately informative advertising.
 Apparently, “Yogurt”—the largest word on Clairol’s package—“confused” some customers who reportedly, “ate it, and became sick.” [iii]

-Yogurt in hair may seem strange to common understanding.
+Yogurt in hair may seem strange to a common understanding.
 Though, even if mistaken for food people commonly understand yogurt requires refrigeration to ensure safe consumption.
 Thus, if sufficiently informed, no legitimate reason exists to consume shampoo simply because it contains yogurt.
-Therefore, this ridiculous reaction suggests “ineffective promotion” possibly from a “confusing marketing message,” failing to adequately inform consumers about the product. [iv]

 Innovation Not Always Attractive